getslash/slash/doc/customizing_slash.rst

 		collector_plugin = LogCollectionPlugin()
 		plugins.manager.install(collector_plugin)

 The above class inherits from :class:`slash.plugins.PluginInterface` - this is the base class for implementing plugins.
-We then call :func:`slash.plugins.PluginManager.install` to *install* our plugin.
+We then call :func:`slash.plugins.plugin_manager.PluginManager.install` to *install* our plugin.
 Note that at this point the plugin is not activated.

 Once the plugin is installed, you can pass ``--with-logcollector`` to actually activate the plugin.
 More on that soon.